 LANMAN, Charles Rockwell.
 Norwich, Conn.
 8.7.1850 — Belmont, Mass.
 20.2.
 1941.
 U.S. Indologist.
 Professor in Cambridge, Mass.
-Son of Peter Lanman, a textile manufacturer, and Catharine Cook.
+Son of Peter Lanman III, a textile manufacturer, and Catharine Cook, lost early his mother.
 Educated at Norwich Free Academy (graduated 1867) and Yale College (A.B.
 1871).
 Then further studies of Greek (under Hadley) and Sanskrit (Whitney) at Yale.
 Ph.D.
 1873 Yale.
 Now went to Germany and studied in 1873-76 Indology and IE linguistics under Weber at Berlin, under Roth at Tübingen and under Curtius and Leskien at Leipzig.
 In 1876-80 the first Professor (Instructor) of Sanskrit at the newly founded Johns Hopkins University in Baltimore (succeeded by Bloomfield), from 1880 Professor of Sanskrit at Harvard.
 Retired in 1926 (and was succeeded by W. E. Clark).
-In 1889–90 visited India purchasing a number of books and MSS. for Harvard.
+In 1889–90 visited India purchasing a number of books and manuscripts for Harvard.
 LL.D.
 1902 Yale, 1906 Aberdeen.
-Married in 1888 with Mary Billings Hinkley, widower 1926, of six children four daughters and one son survived.
+Married in 1888 Mary Billings Hinkley (d.
+1936), of six children four daughters and one son survived.

-Publications: diss.
+Publications: Diss.
 The Nasal Verbs in Sanskrit, Greek, and Latin.
-MS. Yale 1873.
+Manuscript, Yale 1873.

 – “A statistical Account of Noun-Inflection in the Veda”, JAOS 10, 1880, 325-601; “On the Stanza, Rigveda X 18, 14”, PAOS for 1884, cxci-cxciii; “The Namuchi-myth, or attempt to explain the text of Ṛgveda VIII, 14, 13”, JASB 58:1, 1889, 28-30; “Rigveda V.40 and Its Buddhist Parallel”, Festgruss Roth 1893, 186-190; “Diction as affected by the Interests of Herdsman, Priest and Gambler”, JAOS 20:1, 1899, 12-17.